-§ Section 4.2 Use of Funds: In making distributions to effectuate the charitable, scientific, literary and educational purposes of the Board, as delineated in Section 30.1 above, the Board of Directors shall have the authority to make distributions of both income and principal in such proportions and amounts as the Board of Directors, in its discretion, determines advisable, provided that all such distributions are consistent with the Workforce Innovation and Opportunity Act of 2014 and any regulations thereunder, and all applicable federal tax laws and regulations.
-The Board, is not formed for financial or pecuniary gain; and no part of the assets, income, or profits of the Board is not formed for financial or pecuniary gain; and no part of the assets, income, or profits of the Board shall be distributable to, or inure to, the benefit of its directors or officers or any other private person.
+§ Section 4.2 Use of Funds: In making distributions to effectuate the charitable, scientific, literary and educational purposes of the Board, the Board of Directors shall have the authority to make distributions of both income and principal in such proportions and amounts as the Board of Directors, in its discretion, determines advisable, provided that all such distributions are consistent with the Workforce Innovation and Opportunity Act of 2014 and any regulations thereunder, and all applicable federal tax laws and regulations.
+The Board, is not formed for financial or pecuniary gain; and no part of the assets, income, or profits of the Board shall be distributable to, or inure to, the benefit of its directors or officers or any other private person.
 No substantial part of the activities of the Board shall be the carrying on of propaganda, or otherwise attempting to influence legislation; and no part of the activities of the Board shall be the participation in, or intervention in (including the publishing or distributing of statements), any political campaign or beheld of (or in opposition to) any candidate for public office.